craigmcchesney/pyplc/README.md

 #### create simulation
 * under "PLC" node in solution explorer, add a new item of type "standard plc project", named "GmdSim"
 * expand the node for the new plc project, right click on "References", and select "add library".
 Under "Miscellaneous", select "Vacuum System Simulator Library" that you installed above, and click "OK".
 * as was done for the files prefixed with "gen.plc" above, add GVL and PRG documens for the files prefixed with "gen.sim".
 For each file with a "gen.sim.GVL_" prefix, add a new "Global Variable List" under the GVLs node of the sim project, and add the content from the generated file in the "VAR_GLOBAL" section.
 For the GVL documents, be sure to remove the line at the top of the Twincat GVL file "{attribute 'qualified_only'}" so that variable references can be made from PLC programs without qualifying them using the GVL document name.
 For the files with "gen.sim.PRG_" prefix, add a new POU element and select structured text program as the type and paste in the generated file's content as the program code.
 For the file "gen.sim.MAIN", edit the already existing POU document "MAIN (PRG)", and add the file's content to the body of the program.
-The GVLs for the simulation should now include GVL_GMD.
+The GVLs for the simulation should now include GVL_GMD and GVL_VARIABLES.
 The POUs should include MAIN and PRG_GMD.
 * right click on the PLC project node and select "build", and ensure that the PLC builds without errors### save the PLC input/output variables to csv file
-#### Twincat project configuration
-TODO: configure system / Real-TIme settings?
 #### provide feedback for EPlan schematics
 * for feedback to the EPlan schematics, we need to dump the PLC input and output variable names to a CSV file.
 This allows us to later import the EPlan xml file to 1) create the I/O devices for the PLC, and link the PLC variables to the I/O devices.
 * this step must be done after building the PLC project